Mexican–American War: Opposition to the war

-Fellow Whig Abraham Lincoln contested Polk's causes for the war.
+Fellow Whig Lincoln contested Polk's causes for the war.
 Polk had said that Mexico had "shed American blood upon American soil".
-Lincoln submitted eight "Spot Resolutions", demanding that Polk state the exact spot where Thornton had been attacked and American blood shed, and to clarify whether that location was American soil or if it had been claimed by Spain and Mexico.
+Lincoln submitted eight "Spot Resolutions", demanding that Polk state the exact spot where Thornton had been attacked and American blood was shed, and to clarify whether that location was American soil or if it had been claimed by Spain and Mexico.
 Lincoln, too, did not actually stop money for men or supplies in the war effort.

-Whig Senator Thomas Corwin of Ohio gave a long speech indicting presidential war in 1847.
-In the Senate February 11, 1847, Whig leader Robert Toombs of Georgia declared: "This war is nondescript ...
+Whig Senator Thomas Corwin of Ohio gave a long speech indicting the presidential war in 1847.
+In the Senate on February 11, 1847, Whig leader Robert Toombs of Georgia declared: "This war is nondescript ...
 We charge the President with usurping the war-making power ... with seizing a country ... which had been for centuries, and was then in the possession of the Mexicans. ...
 Let us put a check upon this lust of dominion.
 We had territory enough, Heaven knew."
 Democratic Representative David Wilmot introduced the Wilmot Proviso, which would prohibit slavery in new territory acquired from Mexico.
 Wilmot's proposal passed the House but not the Senate.

-Northern abolitionists attacked the war as an attempt by slave-owners to strengthen the grip of slavery and thus ensure their continued influence in the federal government.
+Northern abolitionists attacked the war as an attempt by slave owners to strengthen the grip of slavery and thus ensure their continued influence in the federal government.
 Prominent artists and writers opposed the war, including James Russell Lowell, whose works on the subject "The Present Crisis" and the satirical The Biglow Papers were immediately popular.
 Transcendentalist writers Henry David Thoreau and Ralph Waldo Emerson also criticized the war.
 Thoreau, who served jail time for refusing to pay a tax that would support the war effort, turned a lecture into an essay now known as Civil Disobedience.
 Emerson was succinct, predicting that, "The United States will conquer Mexico, but it will be as a man who swallowed the arsenic which brings him down in turn.
 Mexico will poison us."
 Events proved him right, in a fashion, as arguments over the expansion of slavery in the lands seized from Mexico would fuel the drift to civil war just a dozen years later.
 The New England Workingmen's Association condemned the war, and some Irish and German immigrants defected from the U.S. Army and formed the Saint Patrick's Battalion to fight for Mexico.